Our staff will respond to your query promptly and provide detailed information to your questions.

 After breakfast, return to the Rovaniemi airport.
 If you wish, please talk to us about visiting Rovaniemi along the way to say hello to Santa or to visit some of the cultural and science museums situated in this large Finnish town.

-Price is per person, early indicative price for 2022.
+Price is per person.
 Family quad is total for 2 adults and 2 children age 4-14.
 Please contact us for a personalised quote for larger families.
 Families with children under the age of 5 might need slight itinerary changes.

 Please note that polar bears are not native to Finland.
 Brown bears will be hibernating during this period.